vumaasha/Atlas/dataset/data_collection/README.md

 # Data Collection
-This folder contains the crawlers that can be used to collet product data and images from 13 e-commerce websites.
+This folder contains the crawlers that can be used to collect product data and images from 13 e-commerce websites.

 ## About the Crawlers